 \section{Superposition}

-In the previous section, we considered the scenario where each relay decodes several equations, but the transmitters each use a single codebook (as in Theorem \ref{t:basiccomp}).
+In the previous section, we considered the scenario where each relay decodes several equations, but the transmitters each use a single codebook (as in Theorem \ref{t:basiccompreal}).
 However, when decoding multiple equations, it is sometimes useful to superimpose multiple codebooks.
 We investigate this possibility in this section for real-valued channels.
 As before, the complex case follows naturally.

 We will assume that there are two levels $A$ and $B$ and that each relay wants to a recover an equation from both levels.
 (If it is not interested in a level, it can just set its desired coefficients to zero.)